 - Can you scale with this product?
 Look to see if the product is charging you by user or the number of meetings for which the AI tool creates notes.
 Depending on how big your team is or how much work you do, the pricing can change dramatically.

 Whether you like it or not, AI tools are becoming so powerful and can be great to accelerate your current work!
 For example, using AI meeting notes tools can help you spend more time focusing on the conversation at hand while also summarizing the discussion for colleagues who couldn’t attend or who need more time to process the information.
-There are lots of AI tools out there to make meetings easier today, so it’s worth a shot to see how they can work for your team.
+There are lots of AI-enabled tools out there like Fellow to make meetings easier today.
+Request a demo to get started!